vectordotdev/vector/distribution/helm/README.md

 Helm vendors it's dependencies, so, when working on Helm charts, it's important to keep the local dependencies up to date.

-To aid with this task, a script `scripts/helm-dependencies-update.sh` was created.
-It will update the dependencies of all our crates to each other in the proper order, making sure the changes are propagated to all the charts.
+To aid with this task, a script `scripts/helm-dependencies.sh` was created.
+Calling it with `update` argument will update the dependencies of all our crates to each other in the proper order, making sure the changes are propagated to all the charts.

 Typical development iteration cycle looks like this:

 1. Edit a file that is part of, for instance, the `vector-shared` chart, save it.
-2. `scripts/helm-dependencies-update.sh`
+2. `scripts/helm-dependencies.sh update`
 3. `helm install vector distribution/helm/vector` (or `helm template ...`, or whatever you prefer to test your work).